 This was fueled by a spike in people looking to take cruise vacations.
 In 2019, more than 1.37 million people boarded cruise ships that took off from US ports.
 That translated to an 8% increase from 2018 and a 26% increase from five years prior.

 But downturns in the global economy and the wider travel industry can cause cruise stocks to take a major plunge.

-The cruise ship industry is interconnected with a wide variety of different industries and sectors that help keep it afloat.
+The cruise ship industry is connected to a wide variety of industries that help keep it afloat.
 For instance, cruise ships need large amounts of fuel to operate.
 If volatility erupts in the energy sector and fuel prices rise, it may take a toll on the earnings of cruise line companies.
-Here are examples of other sectors that can affect cruise ship stocks.
+In fact, there are many sectors with the potential to impact cruise ship stocks:

-And of course, travel restrictions can mean fewer people on cruise ships and less money in the pockets of the cruise companies.
-This is evident now in the midst of the COVID-19 fog.
+And of course, travel restrictions mean fewer people on cruise ships and less money in the pockets of cruise companies — as made evident by the COVID-19 pandemic.

 To invest, you’ll need a brokerage account.
 Explore your options below.